R-ed/RPG-Game-Prototype/README.md

 # RPG-Game-Prototype

-Contributers:\n
+Contributers:
-Nathan Sutandar\n
+Nathan Sutandar
 Carlito Llena

-About Repository:\n
+About Repository:
 This repository is strictly dedicated to the working prototype stage of the RPG Game that the contributers (see above) are making.